What are the Dangers of Quitting Drugs Cold Turkey?

 A Time of Healing

-One of the main benefits of an inpatient drug rehabilitation program is simply the time period of enforced sobriety.
-Time is often enough for people to really grow accustomed to being sober.
-It also allows them to enjoy the real and honest relationships of a life that is completely free from chemical abuse.
+One of the main benefits of an inpatient drug rehabilitation program is merely the period of enforced sobriety.
+Time is often enough for people to grow accustomed to being sober really.
+It also allows them to enjoy the real and honest relationships of life that are entirely free from chemical abuse.

 The Bottom Line

 An inpatient rehabilitation program is rarely the primary therapeutic environment that many drug addicts consider for their recovery.
-In addition, only a number of therapies can match the time commitment and disruption required.
-However, the best way for an individual who has a long-lasting and severe drug addiction to obtain enduring recovery is through a program that provides them with a long period of sobriety.
-In addition, they get a resocialization of expectations and learn that honest and real emotional relationships offer greater rewards than the usual high.
+Also, only a number of therapies can match the time commitment and disruption required.
+However, the best way for an individual who has a long-lasting and severe drug addiction to obtain enduring recovery is through a program that provides them with an extended period of sobriety.
+Also, they get a resocialization of expectations and learn that honest and real emotional relationships offer greater rewards than the usual high.